 One webinar participant stated at the end that “digital surveillance on the site is becoming almost a must-have”.
 The purpose of digital monitoring is not to track an individual employee but to monitor work progress in a specific production area and the entire construction site.
 Does reality match the planned schedule?
 What should we do to stay on schedule or catch up?
 Are the preconditions for the next work in order?

 Productivity begins to improve by keeping the entire site at the same pace.
-The site management succeeds more easily with the help of smart digital solutions that handle data collection and analysis on behalf of people.
+Site management succeeds more easily with the help of smart digital solutions that handle data collection and analysis on behalf of people.

 Digital tools help daily site management